dask/dask/docs/source/dataframe-design.rst

 Partitions
 ----------

 Internally a dask dataframe is split into many partitions, and each partition is one pandas dataframe.
 These dataframes are split vertically along the index.
-When our index is sorted and we know the values of the divisions of our partitions, then we can be clever and efficient.
+When our index is sorted and we know the values of the divisions of our partitions, then we can be clever and efficient with expensive algorithms (e.g. groupby's, joins, etc...).

 For example, if we have a time-series index then our partitions might be divided by month.
 All of January will live in one partition while all of